HattieTavares/100devs-Directory/README.md

 **3. Create a branch:**

-Navigate to the repository on your computer:
+In the terminal navigate to the repository on your computer:

 Now create a branch using the `git checkout` command:
 ```